8ta4/accent/README.md

 1. Navigate to the directory where `accent` is installed.

 1. Run the command `accent` to start the application.
-This command will launch `accent` in your default web browser.

 1. Start speaking.

-1. Press **Space** when you want to evaluate your pronunciation up to that moment. `accent` will analyze your speech and provide feedback.
+1. Press **Space** when you want to evaluate your pronunciation up to that moment.

 > How do I evaluate my pronunciation the second time?